apartment with moving boxes

 If it’s unclear whether or not the tenant is disabled, landlords are only allowed to ask for proof of disability when the tenant is asking for accommodations or modifications to be made to the property.

 The tenant does not have to give specifics of the disability or give a copy of medical history.
-The only information that is needed is proof that the tenant has a covered disability, that accommodations are necessary, and that the proposed accommodations will help the tenant utilize the unit properly.
+The only information that is needed is proof that the tenant has a covered disability, that accommodations are necessary, and that the proposed accommodations will help the tenant live in the unit just as a non-disabled tenant would.

-According to federal law, tenants and prospective tenants with an impairment have the right to apply for and live in a rental unit regardless of their disability.
+According to federal law, disabled tenants and rental applicants have the right to apply for and live in a rental unit regardless of their disability.
 When a landlord denies housing to or discriminates against tenants with disabilities, they have violated the law.
 Here are some resources and rights to know before you seek to rent an apartment as a tenant with a disability.

 Tenants Have a Right to Accommodation and Modifications